 Exhibit 3.8.
-Regulatory requirements (including the institution specific countercyclical capital buffer effective in September 2022 shown with dottet red colour) compared with Íslandsbanki's risk appetite as well as the composition of the Bank's current capital ratio.
+Regulatory requirements compared with Islandsbanki's risk appetite as well as the composition of the Bank's current capital ratio.

 The capital management strategy is then to aim for the long-term target of CET1 while satisfying the conditions set by the risk framework.
-This can lead to an optimisation of the capital structure by adjusting the share of AT1 or Tier 2 capital though further issuance and lowering CET1 through dividend payments or similar canals.
+This can lead to an optimisation of the capital structure by adjusting the share of AT1 or Tier 2 capital through further issuance and lowering CET1 through dividend payments or similar canals.